 1- Lindsey Buckingham

 Just check out how well arranged and mixed are the guitars on the Fleetwood Mac the Chains.
-Lindsey Buckingham is one of the most underrated guitarist in history in my opinion.
+Lindsey Buckingham is one of the most underrated guitarists in history in my opinion.

 2- David Gilmour

-Well what can I say.
+Well, what can I say?
 It’s no surprise that David Gilmour is one of the best minds when it comes to layering guitar tracks.
-Attaching here a not very much known song from their album the division bell written by Richer Wright.
+Attaching here is a not very much-known song from their album the division bell written by Richer Wright.

-The way the guitar fills enter the song is a text book lesson on how to do it!
+The way the guitar fills enters the song is a textbook lesson on how to do it!

 3- Tom Bukovac – Your Old Uncle Larry or Little Tommy from Cleveland